-- Patent litigation in federal district courts and the U.S. Court of Appeals for the Federal Circuit;
+- Patent litigation in federal district courts and the United States Court of Appeals for the Federal Circuit;

-- Representing clients in ex parte and inter partes proceedings before the U.S. Patent and Trademark Office, including before the Patent Trial and Appeal Board;
+- Representing clients in ex parte and inter partes proceedings before the United States Patent and Trademark Office, including before the Patent Trial and Appeal Board;

 - Patent landscape reviews;